From the Londonderry Sentinel, 3 June 1926:

 The Mr Brooke referred to was Frank Brooke, Chairman of the Dublin and South Eastern Railway, who had been shot dead by a party of IRA men at Westland Row Railway Station in July 1920.

-An interesting side-event occurred at the time of Gleeson’s charge in the District Court, when his original solicitor Mr P O’Brien told the court that after his initial representation of his client he had received a note from a Mr Hare BL requesting that he call him at the Law Library.
-Mr O’Brien – who did not do so and subsequently heard that he had been replaced by a Mr Erskine – expressed the view that it was high time that his profession took steps to protect themselves against barrister touting!
+An interesting side-event occurred at the time of Gleeson’s charge in the District Court, when his original solicitor Mr P O’Brien told the court that he had received a note from a Mr Hare BL requesting that he call him at the Law Library.
+Mr O’Brien – who did not reply and subsequently heard that he had been replaced by a Mr Erskine – expressed the view that it was high time that his profession took steps to protect themselves against barrister touting!

 Gleeson – a former first-class honours student – was subsequently found insane and unfit to plead and ordered to be detained at the pleasure of the Governor-General.
 I wonder was there anything in his story about Mr Ryan and the murder of Mr Brooke?